maybenot-io/popets-2026.1-ephemeral-defs-paper-artifacts/README.md

 Fingerprinting](https://dart.cse.kau.se/popets-2026.1-ephemeral-defs-paper-artifacts/circuitfp-general-rend.tar.gz),
 and
 [LongEnough.zip](https://dart.cse.kau.se/popets-2026.1-ephemeral-defs-paper-artifacts/LongEnough.zip)
 datasets for a more reasonable execution time of artifact evaluation.
+These can be downloaded and extracted into `def-ml/wfdata/` by running `download_datas.sh`.

 ### Estimated Time and Storage Consumption